 As the train continued eastward, I felt this sense of nervousness and uneasiness the closer we got to Kramatorsk.
 Something felt different.
 There was a heaviness in the air.
 I soon arrived around 12:30PM, happy and relieved to meet my friend.
 I still felt unsettled, but I knew that if the Fulbright Commission placed him in this city and he had the courage to live there each day, then I could do it too.
 It’s important to say that as Fulbrighters, we are not allowed to travel to the occupied areas of Luhansk, Donetsk, and Crimea.
 If we do, we will be sent home to the United States.

 The weekend came to a close and it was time to take my first overnight train back to Kyiv.
 I booked a third class ticket for $15.
-There were better options (first and second class), but I wanted to see what it was like to travel like locals.
+There were better options (first and second class), but I didn’t want to spend the extra money and wanted to see how third class was.
 I chose a top bunk as you can see in the pictures below.
-I said a longing goodbye to my friend and wished him well, both of us knowing that he would fall back into his routine and I would go back to mine.
+I said goodbye to my friend, both of us knowing that we would fall back into our respective routines.

 I nervously boarded the train around 10:30 PM.
 Thankfully, his colleague was on the same train and happened to be in the same cabin as me so I felt a lot better.
 Before the lights went off, we chatted for a while about life in Ukraine and the impact of the war (more stories for a future post).
 I made my “bed” and struggled to use the single footstep to get to my top bunk.
 I soon realized it was a big mistake to book the top bunk because its hard to get up and down and you can’t sit up!
 I was stuck lying down for 12 hours so I just smiled and fell asleep to the sound of the tracks below me.